daisylb/bridgekeeper/docs/tutorial/permissions.rst

 We turn rules into permissions by putting them into :data:`bridgekeeper.perms`, which is a Python dictionary that maps permission names to their rules.
 (It's actually a custom subclass of :class:`dict` with a few small changes, but you can treat it as if it's a normal dictionary anyway.)

 These permissions are now fully working; if you wanted, you could skip right through to the next section to see how to use them in your views.
-Don't, though, because we've just scratched the surface.
+Don't, though, because Bridgekeeper is capable of far more.

 .. _tutorial-blanket: